smlima/StaionBoard/README.md

-This is my first Reactnative app
+# This is my first React Native app

 I know the Reactive  has been around for around a year, it's now on the 0.25 version, But i wasn't at all a fan of this hybrid kind of frameworks for mobile